-- Where possible, student attendance will be monitored by use of an electronic/ online register.
-Alternately, the physical register will be used. - Student and Parent Support Groups led by the SSSD. - Availability of psychosocial support from the SSSD.
+- Student attendance will be monitored using a physical register and, where possible by use of an electronic/online register. - Student and Parent Support Groups led by the Student Support Services Division (SSSD). - Availability of psychosocial support from the SSSD. - The guidance preventative and developmental programme through group guidance will provide support to students. - Increased vigilance for absent students and robust intervention strategies to treat with truancy. - Increased number of Student Aides to cater for students with special needs.

-- Mental Health programme for return to school for all students and teachers. - Increased vigilance for absent students and robust intervention strategies to treat with truancy. - Increased number of Student Aides to cater for students with special needs. - Schools mandated to maintain open and active communication with parents, including but not limited to reporting on student timetables, progress and assignments so that a strong network of support is built around the student. - Community / corporate support for schools encouraged.
+- Schools mandated to maintain open and active communication with parents, including but not limited to reporting on student timetables, progress and assignments so that a strong network of support is built around the student. - Principals and teachers are to work with the staff of SSSD for the conduct of group guidance session in classes. - Community/corporate support for schools encouraged.